danielschwensen/danielschwensen.github.io/_posts/2021-06-04-How_to_uninstall_the_Cortana_app.md

 ---
 layout: post
-title: "How to uninstall the Cortana app"
+title: "How to uninstall the Cortana app with Powershell"
 date: 2021-06-04
 categories: blog Windows
 tags: Windows Powershell